theassyrian/Sqraper/README.md

 	5) If you find bugs and correct them, make improvements, etc., contribute your changes back to the Git.
 	Don't be "that guy".
 	6) Perhaps not a bad idea to clone this Git elsewhere, or at least periodically download it for safe keeping.
-	I'm not looking for massive credit or anything or to make a name for myself, however, give credit where credit is due.
+	I'm not looking for massive credit or to make a name for myself, however, give credit where credit is due.
 	By license, don't just take it, hack a few changes and call it your own.
 Please leave the credit in the source code.
 Don't be a d___.
-We cool?
 	... long story short, not rocket science, let's work together as a team.
 WWG1WGA.

 -----------------

 IMPORTANT!
 This is a pre-release.
 It wasn't intended to be released this soon.
-It is being released in BETA early and to limited persons due to lag in picking up new drops from some data sources.
+It is being released in BETA early due to some lags in picking up new drops by another scraper... more than likely due to all of us having to adapt to the challenges we are overcoming regarding 8kun's battles against the DS.

 This script is not for novices.
 Basic PHP understanding required.
+I CAN NOT provide support.
+Maybe from time to time I can pipe in.
+However, I am buried as it is.
+Plus, I am not a PHP expert.
+This is only my 3rd PHP project ever.
+Those more experienced can maybe take the lead and help others.
+Community.

 -----------------